 Fashion, designer and retail companies are increasingly working to reduce their carbon footprint.
 Using renewable energy in their operations and supply chain is an important step in achieving this.
-H&M, Marks and Spencer, Burberry, Nike are just four of the 164 influential companies that have joined the collaborative, global RE100 initiative, which commits them to using 100% renewable energy to power all their global operations.
+H&M, Marks and Spencer, Burberry, Nike are just four of more than 200 influential companies that have joined the collaborative, global RE100 initiative, which commits them to using 100% renewable energy to power all their global operations.

 Fashion for Good is another global initiative that is working to ensure that all stages of the fashion supply chain are good – clean and renewable energy is one of the fundamental ways to improve the process.
 The Five Goods represent an aspirational model to work towards.

 The textile industry has a long, complex value chain that includes many suppliers.
 A true commitment to transformation sees companies – such as Marks and Spencer – running various programs to ensure their suppliers also reduce their greenhouse gas emissions.

 The garment industry can document renewable energy consumption with Guarantees of Origin (GOs) in Europe, Renewable Energy Certificates (RECs) in North America and International RECs (I-RECs) in other markets.
 By using these, companies can document and report that the energy they consume comes from renewable energy.